BLDG 92 Resources

 Photo: Drafting Room, 5th Floor, Building 5, August 1, 1940.

-Collections at the Brooklyn Navy Yard
+Digital Collections at the Brooklyn Navy Yard

 The bulk of the archival collections maintained by the Brooklyn Navy Yard Development Corporation consist of architectural plans dating between the 1910s and 1966.
 There is also a modest collection of material related to the history and development of the Yard, artifacts salvaged from the Yard, as well as personal papers donated by individuals or families of Yard workers.
 A small reference library and vertical file of research material is also available for consultation.
 Fuller descriptions of these collections will be posted here when available.
 If you would like to donate material to the archives, please see our support page.